 In February 2015, Senator Bell sponsored Senate Bill 1237, allowing apprentice hunters to purchase a permit at a fee for up to three consecutive years exempting them from hunter’s education courses, as long as they are accompanied by a licensed adult.
 The legislation encourages young people who are not hunters to experience the sport without having to commit substantial financial resources and/or time to experience the sport.

-Tennessee is home to over one million hunters and anglers that support over 25,000 jobs in the Sunflower State.
+Tennessee is home to over one million hunters and anglers that support over 25,000 jobs in the Volunteer State.
 They also contribute $1.8 billion annually to the state’s economy.

 Your opinion counts